caesarnine/ctxl/README.md

 [![PyPI version](https://badge.fury.io/py/ctxl.svg)](https://badge.fury.io/py/ctxl)
 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-ctxl is a CLI tool designed to transform project directories into a structured XML format suitable for language models and AI analysis.
-It intelligently extracts file contents and directory structures while respecting gitignore rules and custom filters.
-A key feature of ctxl is its ability to automatically detect project types (such as Python, JavaScript, or web projects) based on the files present in the directory.
-This auto-detection enables ctxl to make smart decisions about which files to include or exclude, ensuring that the output is relevant and concise.
-Users can also override this auto-detection with custom presets if needed.
+ctxl is a CLI tool that combines project analysis with an interactive chat that can edit files and run commands.

+ctxl intelligently extracts file contents and directory structures while respecting gitignore rules and custom filters, and automatically detecting project types (such as Python, or Javascript, etc) to make smart decisions about what to include and exclude.

-The tool creates a comprehensive project snapshot that can be easily parsed by LLMs, complete with a customizable task specification.
-This task specification acts as a prompt, priming the LLM to provide more targeted and relevant assistance with your project.
+This dumps the project context in a format that can be easily parsed by LLMs, and can then be used to power an interactive chat session, allowing developers to get targeted, context-aware assistance with their projects.

 ctxl was developed through a bootstrapping process, where each version was used to generate context for an LLM in developing the next version.